martin67/adventofcode/src/main/doc/aoc2015/Day2IWasToldThereWouldBeNoMath.md

 of ribbon for the bow, for a total of 14 feet.

 How many total **feet of ribbon** should they order?

+Your puzzle answer was 3783758.

+Both parts of this puzzle are complete!
+They provide two gold stars: **